LLNL/lbann/docs/building_lbann.rst

-    + Note that the environments provided here have a set of external packages and compilers that are installed on an LLNL LC CZ system.
+    + Note that the environments provided here have a set of external packages and compilers that are installed on an LLNL LC CZ, NERSC, or LLNL configured OS X system.
 Please update these for your system environment.
 Alternatively, you can create baseline versions of the user-level Spack configuration files and remove the externals and compilers from the :code:`spack.yaml` file.
 More details are provided :ref:`here <setup-spack-env>`.

     + Note that the initial build of all of the standard packages in Spack will take a while.